-Darling International Inc. is a recycler of food and animal by-products and provides grease trap services to food service establishments.
-The Company collects and recycles animal by-products and used cooking oil from food service establishments.
+Darling International Inc. is a leading provider of rendering, recycling and recovery solutions to the nation s food industry.
+The Company collects and recycles animal by-products and used cooking oil from food service establishments and provides grease trap cleaning services to many of the same establishments.
 The Company processes such raw materials at 24 facilities located throughout the United States, into finished products such as protein (primarily meat and bone meal, MBM), tallow (primarily bleachable fancy tallow, BFT), and yellow grease (YG).
 The Company sells these products nationally and internationally, primarily to producers of oleo-chemicals, soaps, pet foods, and livestock feed, for use as ingredients in their products or for further processing.
-The Company s operations are currently organized into two segments: rendering and restaurant services.
+The Company s operations are organized into two segments: rendering and restaurant services.
 The accompanying consolidated financial statements should be read in conjunction with the audited consolidated financial statements contained in the Company s Form 10-K for the fiscal year ended January 3, 2004.